Janspiry/distributed-pytorch-template/README.md

 ##### Losses and Metrics

 Losses and Metrics are defined on configure file.
-You also can control and record more parameters through configure file, please refer to above  `More details` part.
+You also can control and record more parameters through configure file, please refer to the above  `More details` part.

 ```yaml
 "which_metrics": ["mae"],